 Is an Online MPA Worth it?

-Many students ask whether an MPA program is worth the time, especially if it is online.
+Many students ask whether an MPA or nonprofit management program is worth the time, especially if it is online.
 Before pursuing a master’s in public administration online, students need to consult with an admissions counselor or a career counselor.

 As mentioned above, some of the key things to keep in mind are: is the online MPA program accredited?
 Does it meet the criteria for good jobs?
 An accredited program is recognized and adds weight to an aspiring job seeker’s resume.
 Whether one wishes to pursue an advanced program or get into the workforce, an accredited degree will open more doors.